-The Integrated Methane Inversion (IMI) is an open-access cloud-computing tool designed for non-expert users to infer methane emissions worldwide at up to 12-km resolution through analytical inversion of TROPOspheric Monitoring Instrument (TROPOMI) satellite observations with NASA GEOS meteorological data.
+The Integrated Methane Inversion (IMI) is an open-access cloud-computing tool enabling users to quantify methane emissions for any region worldwide at up to 12-km resolution by analytical inversion of satellite observations.

 To get started with the IMI, read the documentation on theĀ IMI readthedocs site.
 Instructions are provided to configure the IMI, run it on AWS, and visualize output.